Compliance

 Biometric privacy isn’t just Illinois — multiple states and cities have enacted their own requirements.

-Other State Biometric Privacy Laws
+Other State Biometric Privacy Statutes

 GDPR and International Considerations